Maludin Simbolon: PRRI involvement

 Maludin Simbolon was among the regional leaders in Sumatra and Sulawesi, who were dissatisfied with various central government policies in the late 1950s.
 Some of the demands desired by the regional leaders were improvement of soldier welfare, greater regional autonomy, and replacement of some of the civil and military officials in Jakarta.

 Simbolon later joined the Revolutionary Government of the Republic of Indonesia (PRRI), and announced the termination of the North Sumatra military region's relationship with the central government on December 22, 1956, in Medan, although remained loyal to leadership of the duumvirate Sukarno-Hatta.
 The Ali Sastroamidjojo Cabinet in Jakarta that night also held an emergency meeting, and in the morning President Sukarno announced Simbolon's removal from his position and appointed his deputy, Lieutenant Colonel Djamin Ginting, to secure the situation.
 Also mentioned that Lt.
 Col. Abdul Wahab Makmoer was to be the next commander, should Lt.
 Col. Gintings fail the effort.

 Fast movements of troops led by Lt.
-Col. Gintings were immediately abled to control important positions in Medan.
+Col. Gintings were immediately able to control important positions in Medan.
 The Central government then sent paratroopers deployed in Medan to support Gintings' forces, so the troops loyal to Simbolon backed away from fighting to the north of Medan, then to Balige, Central Tapanuli.
 Simbolon and the troops loyal to him then continued the guerrilla resistance and coordinated with other PRRI forces under Lt.
 Col. Achmad Husein in Bukittinggi.
 Besides Medan, the central government also deployed paratroopers and landed troops from the sea in Palembang and Padang, to effectively control the PRRI resistance in Sumatra.

 On July 27, 1961, Maludin Simbolon with his staff and the troops of "Pusukbuhit Division" surrendered formally to the Commander of Kodam II, Lt.
 Col. Manaf Lubis in Balige, thus ending their resistance to the central government.